simonw/til/javascript/javascript-date-objects.md

 `2022-03-05T14:35:00Z`

 Adding the trailing `Z` causes the date to be treated as if it was UTC.
-This means you can work with in in a mostly timezone-unaware fashion.
+This can be helpful if you plan to work with them in a mostly timezone-unaware fashion, though see the note about using `{timeZone: "UTC"}` with the formatting methods later in this document.

 ## Timezones